jorgecarleitao/arrow2/guide/src/high_level.md

     O: NativeType,
     F: Fn(I) -> O,
 {
-    let values = array.values().iter().map(|v| op(*v));
+    // create the iterator over _all_ values let values = array.values().iter().map(|v| op(*v));
     let values = Buffer::from_trusted_len_iter(values);

-    PrimitiveArray::<O>::from_data(data_type.clone(), values, array.validity().cloned())
+    // create the new array, cloning its validity PrimitiveArray::<O>::from_data(data_type.clone(), values, array.validity().cloned()) }
-}
 ```

 Some notes:

-1. We used `array.values()`, as described above: this operation leverages a contiguous memory region.
+1. We used `array.values()`, as described above: this operation leverages a
+   contiguous memory region.

 2. We leveraged normal rust iterators for the operation.

 3. We used `op` on the array's values irrespectively of their validity,
    and cloned its validity.
-This approach is suitable for operations whose branching off is more expensive than operating over all values.
-If the operation is expensive, then using `PrimitiveArray::<O>::from_trusted_len_iter` is likely faster.
+This approach is suitable for operations whose branching off
+   is more expensive than operating over all values.
+If the operation is expensive,
+   then using `PrimitiveArray::<O>::from_trusted_len_iter` is likely faster.